sofastack/sofastack-doc/activities/sofastack-cloud-native-workshop.md

 - Location: Shanghai Expo Centre
 - Registration Fees: Complimentary
 - Register here: https://www.lfasiallc.com/events/kubecon-cloudnativecon-china-2019/co-located-events/#sofastack-cloud-native-workshop
+- Note: This event is hands-on, please bring your personal computer.
+The language of communication in this workshop is Chinese.

 SOFAStack (Scalable Open Financial Architecture Stack) is a financial-grade distributed architecture independently developed and open sourced by Ant Financial.
 It contains the components required to build a financial-grade cloud native architecture.
 It is a best practice tempered in financial scenarios.
 SOFAStack official website: https://www.sofastack.tech/